The basic principal of raw foods is those that are unprocessed and uncooked to maintain maximum nutritional value and

 For diet tips join Lucy on Twitter or follow us on Facebook, Instagram or on the Lucy Bee blog.

-The charity that we're supporting at the moment is the Little Blossoms Project, a project within the charity 'Love Support Unite Africa'.
+The charity that we're supporting at the moment is 'Love Support Unite Africa'.
 You can support this when you buy ANYTHING from Amazon via our link, at no extra cost to you.
 Let us know if you have a favourite charity that you’d like us to support in this way.